Social Communication Curriculums for Speech Therapy

 Emotional Regulation and Self-Advocacy Curriculum:

-• Has trouble managing highs and lows in mood and behavior
+• Have trouble managing highs and lows in mood and behavior

-• Resorts to challenging/unexpected behaviors when struggling with social interactions, such as being aggressive or saying hurtful things
+• Resort to challenging/unexpected behaviors when struggling with social interactions, such as being aggressive or saying hurtful things

-• Has trouble speaking up for what they need or taking action to get their needs met
+• Have trouble speaking up for what they need or taking action to get their needs met

 This Curriculum is broken down into three levels: